NataliiaBohdan/pokemon-game/README.md

+A simple Pokémon battle game powered by the PokéAPI!
+Two random Pokémon are selected to face off, and after a 5-second countdown, the one with the higher power stat is declared the winner.
+Quick, fun, and perfect for a mini showdown!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.